-- 19. Recommend developing more meaningful performance measures. - 20.
-Recommend reviewing current match policies to maximize the use of federal funds. - 21.
-Recommend converting 81 OPS staff to FTE positions, as recommended in the department's FY 2002-03 Legislative Budget Request.
+- 19) Recommend developing more meaningful performance measures that reflect program performance by the 2003 Legislative Session. - 20) Recommend reviewing current match policies to maximize the use of federal funds. - 21) Recommend converting 81 OPS staff to FTE positions, as recommended in the department's FY 2002-03 Legislative Budget Request.